If you receive any form of supplemental wages during the year, your employer may be required to withhold tax using a different method.

 If you work as an employee, the amount of tax withheld from your paycheck is based upon the information you provided on Form W-4.
 However, if you receive any form of supplemental wages during the year, your employer may be required to withhold tax using a different method.

 If your employer pays you extra money, outside of your regular salary, the federal government can treat it as supplemental wages.
-These wages generally include commissions and bonuses, sick leave payments, any severance payments upon termination of your employment, taxable prizes and awards, retroactive pay increases, reimbursements of nondeductible moving expenses, taxable fringe benefits and certain kinds of expense reimbursements and allowances.
+These wages generally include commissions and bonuses, any severance payments upon termination of your employment, taxable prizes and awards, retroactive pay increases, reimbursements of nondeductible moving expenses, taxable fringe benefits and certain kinds of expense reimbursements and allowances.

 When expense reimbursements are considered supplemental wages

-Unless all of the following three requirements are met, your expense reimbursements are supplemental wages subject to supplemental tax withholding rates:
+Unless all of the following three requirements are met, your expense reimbursements are likely supplemental wages subject to supplemental tax withholding rates:

 - Second, you must provide proof, like a receipt, of the expense to your employer.